What causes food reactions?

 Many food intolerance reactions can also be genetic however they can also be a result of the following:

-early food introduction to infants
+- Too early or too late food introduction to infants

-overconsumption of certain foods
+- Overconsumption of certain foods

-genetically modified foods
+- Genetically modified foods

 Natural complimentary options:

 There are many different ways to test your body’s reaction to food.
-At KIH clinic, the Naturopathic Doctors use IgG blood tests, IgA salivary testing, ALCAT blood work and can also screen for antibodies present in patients with celiac disease.
+At KIH clinic, the Naturopathic Doctors use IgG blood tests, IgA salivary testing, the ALCAT blood test and can also screen for antibodies present in patients with celiac disease.
 Another effective way of identifying food reactions is through the Hypoallergenic or Elimination Diet.
 This involves eliminating certain foods from your diet and then reintroducing them at a later time to see if symptoms first disappear and then remerge with the reintroduction.

 Once these reactions have been identified, a treatment plan designed by either one of our Naturopathic Doctors or the Holistic Nutritionist.
 This often includes a healthy food selection, digestive aids including digestive enzymes and herbal medicine vitamins/minerals which are all important in the elimination of these intolerances.